jsveron23/use-redux-form/README.md

 **this is beta!!**

-Any kind of form components can be possible to use with Redux store object simply
+With `use-redux-form`, any kind of form components can be possible to use simply with Redux store object.

 > Inspired by ReduxForm